maelys-mcardle/adventure/documentation/4_entities.md

 The above only covers the basics.
 More can be defined in the `.yml` files for the entities.
 See the documentation covering more on entities.

-## Dealing with long values with aliases
+## Dealing with long values using aliases

 There are cases where the value of a property might be so long as to be unwieldy in code.
 For instance, if an entity representing an in-game